Practical information

 Getting to CIEL Bretagne

 The company Bibus offers various bus and tram lines to enable you to get around Brest and the surrounding towns.
-The school is reached by the bus lines N° 18 Bus stop Le Passage and N° 17, bus stop Cormorans.
+The school is reached by the bus line N° 17, bus stop Cormorans.

 You should make sure you have medical insurance and liability insurance before you come to France.